jakubzalesak16/cog-tutorial/tutorial.md

 ## Online services
 - Github - ucl has 'pro' account which allows more private collaborators and unlimited private repos, open-source standard
 - Bitbucket - simple, unlimited collaborators for free (less features then Github but mostly sufficient, no ssh key access though)
-- Gitlab - self hosted, fully-integrated, user friendly, industry standard
+- Gitlab - can be self hosted, fully-integrated, user friendly, industry standard

+## Handling large files
+- git-annex - git solution for truly decentralised storage
+- git-lfs - plugin for storing large files, possibly on external servers
+- (see section "similar software" and "what git-annex is not" of git-annex website for many more solutions!)